PayPal Sandbox Testing Guide

 The testing process

-Test your appls creating a Sandbox account for each entity represented in your PayPal transactions.
+Test your application by creating a Sandbox account for each user entity represented in your PayPal transactions.
 When testing, use the test accounts in place of all the live accounts you will use while processing live transactions.

-- Create a set of virtual Sandbox test accounts.
+- Create a set of virtual sandbox accounts.

 - Format your PayPal API requests using the details from your test accounts and run them against the Sandbox endpoint(s).